Malhe1ros/Competitive-Programming/README.md

 # Competitive-Programming
 Algorithms and data structures for competitive programming

-I am trying to make this lib more "otherS-friendly" adding "How to use" documentations as some of the algorithms and data structures only i (or past i) knows what is going on the code;
+I am trying to make this lib more "others-friendly" adding "How to use" documentations as some of the algorithms and data structures only i (or past i) knows what is going on the code;

 Feel free to take and use whatever you want;